National Driver Offender Re-training Scheme (NDORS)

 The information you provide will only be used for the purpose of administering a Diversionary course and will be securely shared with NDORS to administer the course.
 If you complete the course, your information will remain on the NDORS national database for road safety research purposes for three years, after which your personal data is removed to anonymise the record.
 This anonymised data will be kept for another 3 years before being deleted.
 We will not share your data with any other third parties unless we are required or permitted to do so by law.

 If you fail to complete the course or if the offer is withdrawn, your personal details relating to this matter will be erased from the national database.

-Click on the links below to learn more about each course and book:
+Click on the links below to learn more about each course and book a digital online course:

 These courses are delivered by qualified and licensed NDORS trainers at venues throughout Essex.